-Stay cool this summer with rich, creamy, delicious homemade ice cream—it’s the best kind there is.
-Here, we show you how to make it from scratch, step by step.
+With warm weather coming, it’s time for ice cream.
+Making it at home is easy with a little practice, some expert tips, and a good machine.
+Here, we show you how to make it from scratch.
 Start by watching our step-by-step video, then master the frozen dessert yourself with a recipe for vanilla ice cream (scroll down for a few of our favorite tasty variations!).

 French Vanilla Ice Cream